There are a few ways to run automation with PractiTest.

 PractiTest’s API lets you integrate your automated tool with PractiTest.

-The Automation API enables our customers to notify PractiTest automatically with their automated testing results.
+The Automation API enables you to notify PractiTest automatically with your automated testing results.

-Customers run their automation using any automated solution they choose and update PractiTest directly with the Automation API.
+You can run your automation using any automated solution (such as Selenium, Ranorex, etc.; or CI platforms like Jenkins, CirlcleCI, etc.) and update PractiTest directly using the Automation API.

-This way, users can have a clear picture of the testing (manual and automated) within PractiTest.
+This way, you get a clear picture of the testing (manual and automated) within PractiTest.

 Download the full step-by-step guide for integrating PractiTest with automation frameforks here.

 - Create equivalents of your automated tests in PractiTest.
+Under test type choose automation - API.
 You can use this POST request for this process.

 - Group the equivalent test cases into Test Sets, this request allows to do that.
 Please make sure to use the 'data/instances/test-ids' parameter hence Test Sets will be created with relevant tests inside.